BigNocciolino/ESPTemplateProcessor/README.md

     </html>
     ```

-2. Upload your templates to SPIFFS.
-There is are instruction to do so [HERE](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md#uploading-files-to-file-system).

-3. Include the library, call `LittleFS.begin()` and setup a handler.
+2. Include the library, call `LittleFS.begin()` and setup a handler.
     ```C++
     #include "ESPTemplateProcessor.h"